Course Outline

 Innovation curve in construction

-Command and Control vs. Lean approach
+Command and control vs. Lean approach

 Module 2: Lean Construction and Flow Management on Site